Eurovision Song Contest 2018: Top 5 Earworms You Won’t Be Able To Get Out Of Your Head

 “Dance You Off” by Benjamin Ingrosso (Sweden)

-Another Eurovision Song that draws heavily on the 80’s, “Dance You Off” starts slowly but worms its way into your head with a catchy chorus.
+Another Eurovision Song that draws heavily on the ’80s, “Dance You Off” starts slowly, but worms its way into your head with a catchy chorus.
 Plus, what does, “Dance, dance, dance, you off,” even mean?

 “Higher Ground” by Rasmussen (Denmark)

 The second Scandinavian song to make the earworm list for the Eurovision Song Contest this year is “Higher Ground” by Rasmussen.
 According to ESC Today, this song is based on Magnus Erlendsson, the Earl of Orkney (also known as Magnus the Martyr) from the Viking saga called “Orkneyinga Saga.”
-This earworm is a song about solving conflicts by peaceful means rather than using violence, something not normally associated with the Vikings.
+This earworm is a song about solving conflicts by peaceful means, rather than using violence, something not normally associated with the Vikings.

 “Outlaw In ‘Em” by Waylon (The Netherlands)

-It’s a country and western song written by Jim Beavers and performed by Dutch singer, Waylon.
-So, nothing else needs to be said about this earworm other than get ready to get your bootscooting shoes on.
+It’s a country-western song written by Jim Beavers and performed by Dutch singer, Waylon.
+So, nothing else needs to be said about this earworm, other than get ready to get your bootscooting shoes on.

 The first semi-final for the Eurovision Song Contest 2018 has already aired.
 The second semi-final will be broadcast on Thursday, May 10, at 7 p.m.
 The grand final will then air on Saturday, May 12, 2018, starting at 7 p.m.
 All times are in WEST (Western European Summer Time) or UTC/GMT + 1.